raysmith619/graphics_braille/README.md

 #### Mac / Linux
-The following should work but have not been tested.
+The following tests should work but have not been fully tested.
 ```
 python3 -m graphics_braille.z_show_square_loop_colors_braille
 python3 -m graphics_braille.wx_braille_display